robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 We need to iterate thought all 1024 samples.
 Unfortunately this number is too big to show everything in details.
 Let's show only 24 iterations from the middle of the window because there samples have highest amplitudes.
 Of course under the hood we will compute all 1024 samples.
-Yellow marker shows that range (iterations between 401 and 424):
+Yellow marker shows that range - iterations between 401 and 424 (Figure 8).

 [![Part of the window that was explained in details](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/08-part-of-the-window-for-dft-details.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/08-part-of-the-window-for-dft-details.png)
 *Figure 8 - Part of the window that was explained in details*

-Below zoomed version plus 24 iteration details:
+After zooming in it's clearly visible how each sample value affects related unit vector length (Figure 9).

 [![DFT iteration details for samplePerPeriod 11](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/09-dft-iteration-details-for-sample-per-period-11.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/09-dft-iteration-details-for-sample-per-period-11.png)
 *Figure 9 - DFT iteration details for samplePerPeriod 11*